INGInious/plugin-idea-project-generator/README.md

 ## Usage

-You can generate an archive of two different manners.
+You can generate an archive in two different ways.

 ### Generate one archive for each task

 With the page seen above, you can generate an archive for each tasks inside the course that respect the structure you've defined.

-An archive is generated for a task only if it contains java classes to be implemented.
+An archive is generated for a task only if it contains java classes to implement.

 ### Generate one archive for one specific task